WayTechEng/Arduino/libraries/LIS3MDL/README.md

 * `bool init(deviceType device, sa0State sa0)`<br>
   Initializes the library with the device being used (`device_LIS3MDL` or `device_auto`) and the state of the SA1 pin (`sa1_low`, `sa1_high`, or `sa1_auto`), which determines the second-least significant bit of the I&sup2;C slave address.
 Constants for these arguments are defined in LIS3MDL.h.
 Both of these arguments are optional; if they are not specified, the library will try to automatically detect the device address.
 A boolean is returned indicating whether the type of device was successfully determined (if necessary).

-  *Note:* Automatic detection of the device type currently does not work with the Arduino Due because of issues with its Wire library.
-To work around this, specify the device and SA1 state manually (e.g. `init(LIS3MDL::device_LIS3MDL, LIS3MDL::sa1_high)`).

 * `void getDeviceType(void)`<br>
   Returns the device type specified to or detected by `init()`.